zackdraws/zackdraws.github.io/README.md

 	as written in each html page

-### Body Section of Website

-#### - First Header  "Animation Reel"
-ANP.mp4 is the name of the Animation Reel and is put at the top of the website

-#### - Second Header "Character Design"
-Place all of your Character Design in your folder and name them cd01.jpg cd02.jpg cd03.jpg and so on

-#### - Third Header "Backgrounds"
-Place all of your Background in your folder and name them bg01.jpg bg02.jpg bg03.jpg and so on

-#### - Fourth HeaderStory Samples
-Place all of your Storyboard Samples in your folder and name them  there full name and then rename that inside of the code

-##  Website Pages
+## 2. Website Pages
+### Main
 #### Index.html
-	first code block part is the name index and title
+Index is needed for the homepage of the website
+#### Styles.css
+Styles controls the css of website
+#### Lightbox.js
+Lightbox control clicking for previews of website

-### - Portfolio
+### - Portfolio -
-   - CharacterDesign

  CharacterDesign.html
+ - Scroll Down Gallery
+ Story
-   - Story
+ - Speakerdeck samples
-   Story.html
-   - Animation
+ Animation
-   Animation.html
+ - animation reel and other work

 ### About Me
 	- About
 		* For your aboutme file the file should be About.jpg
 ### Contact
- -

 ### Social Links
  - Instagram
  - Twitter